Nexmo/nexmo-developer/_documentation/client-sdk/in-app-voice/guides/contact-center-overview.md

 1. Run your client side app.
 2. Log in as `Jane`
 3. On another phone device, call the Nexmo number assigned to your Nexmo application.
-4. Recieve the call on the client side app.
+4. Receive the call on the client side app.

 ### Make a Phone Call